gabrielpatricio/DeptAssign/README.md

 ## Development

 I used the Secret Manager tool to store sensitive data during the development.
-To run the application successfully you should use user-secrets as showed below:
+To run the application successfully you should use user-secrets running the command (in the project directory):

 `dotnet user-secrets init`